TheUpshot/Bedfellows/introduction.md

 The first step is to compile a list of all races associated with donations in table `fec_contributions`.
 We define race as a unique combination of the following attributes: district, office state, branch and cycle.
 (Think about it: No two races will map into the same combination of these four attributes.)
 We store the results in `races_list`.

 Now that we have a list of races associated with donations in the data, we count how many races each contributor is affiliated with, where affiliation means contributor donates to a recipient partaking in a race.
 We let race focus scores be the inverse of this count.
-The table `race_focus_scores` stores these results.
+Table `race_focus_scores` stores these results.
 This methodology necessarily constrains values within the [0,1] range, which removes the need to normalize values at the end as before.

 #### In Depth